Khubani Ka Meetha – Homemade Hyderabadi Apricot Dessert

 Read more on Hyderabad desserts to buy online

-Once prepared, it is then, at the time of serving, served with a double layer of custard, after which fresh cream is added on top of the apricot and custard layering, making it a perfect sweet dish of fruity richness and creamy softness.
+Once I prepare it, I serve it with a double layer of custard, after which fresh cream is added on top of the apricot and custard layering, making it a perfect sweet dish of fruity richness and creamy softness.

 Read also about joining me in preparing khubani ka meetha.